BrooklynGamery/gdocexpo/test/index-content.markdown

 <!--  # Play, learn, and celebrate diversity in games. -->
 ![](/assets/images/photos/2018/2018GDoCE.jpg)

-The 4th annual Game Devs of Color Expo returns to the Schomburg Center in Harlem, New York on July 27, 2019!
+Game Devs of Color Expo returns to the Schomburg Center in Harlem, New York on July 27, 2019!

+Join us for the 4th annual Game Devs of Color Expo - an inclusive games expo and conference creating a new normal in games by putting creators of color at the forefront, showing off their games, building conversations, and pushing games forward as an artform. #GDoCExpo

 After an amazing 2018 event, which included 17% attendance growth from 2017, the conference organizers are working on making an even bigger splash in 2019!